 Are green chemistry principles feasible?
-Can they be taken to plants?
-Can the industries helps the environment while helping themselves economically?
+Can they be scaled to plants?
+Can the industries helps the environment and at the same time profit from it?

-Let’s look at the ideal process parameters.
+First, let’s look at the ideal process parameters.
 An ideal process should be green, because it not only is safe to the environment but at the same time saves a lot of money.
-Following are the ideal process parameters, not in a order of preference:
+Following are the ideal process parameters, not in an order of preference:

 - At room temperature

 - Has no flammability

 - It is not a viscous fluid (Why?
 Because if it is viscous we have to spend energy in agitating it or mixing it)

 - Benign like water

 - Machines are needed (Motion free process is not conceivable)